toxicity1985/atoum-documentation/source/en/option_cli.rst

 -ebpc, --enable-branch-and-path-coverage
 ========================================

-This option to enable branch and path coverage scoring
+This option to enable branch and path coverage scoring.
+You can also do it by :ref:`configuration<reports-configuration_path-branch>`.

 .. code-block:: shell